 Some people prefer to heat the water to dissolve the cornstarch first.
-Do this by heating 2 cups water in a pan on the stove until boiling.
-Add the 1 heaping tablespoon cornstarch, boil for 1 minute to dissolve.
+Do this by heating two cups of water in a pan on the stove until boiling.
+Add the one heaping tablespoon cornstarch, boil for one minute to dissolve.
 Cool the starch mixture before transferring it to the spray bottle.

 Tips For Using Homemade Spray Starch

 - For best results, shake well before each use.
 The starch will settle, and it needs to be remixed with each use.

 - A little goes a long way, so use sparingly.